tef/ez/README.md

 of saying you don't need to define a tokenizer or lexer, and that the parser works from top to bottom, from left to right.

-it's very much like a parsing evaluation grammar, but there's no backtracking, or memoization. that's a fancy way of saying that if you have "(a or b) and c", and a parses, but c doesn't, the parser will not try parsing b.
+it's very much like a parsing evaluation grammar, but there's no full on backtracking, or memoization. that's a fancy way of saying that if you have "(a or b) and c", and a parses, but c doesn't, the parser will not try parsing b.